ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

  ![image](ex5img22.png)

-Navigate to the explorer and open the context menu and click preview application.
+Navigate to the explorer, open the context menu and click preview application.

 ![image](ex5img5-2.png)